 Automobile Purchase Loans.
-Our automobile purchase loans are offered through a network of dealers in our geographic footprint, including over 2,200 independent and approximately 1,200 franchise automobile dealerships as of December 31, 2012.
+Our automobile purchase loans are offered through a network of dealers in our geographic footprint.
 These loans are offered in amounts up to \$27,500 and are secured by the financed vehicle.
 They are payable in fixed rate, fully amortizing equal monthly installments with terms generally of 36 to 72 months, and are repayable at any time without penalty.
-In 2012, our average originated net loan size and term for automobile purchase loans were \$11,584 and 55 months, respectively.
-The weighted average yield we earned on our portfolio of automobile purchase loans was 22.2% for 2012.
+In 2013, our average originated net loan size and term for automobile purchase loans were \$12,409 and 54 months, respectively.
+The weighted average yield we earned on our portfolio of automobile purchase loans was 20.3% for 2013.

 Direct Automobile Purchase Loans.
 We have business relationships with dealerships throughout our geographic footprint that offer our loans to their customers in need of financing.
 These dealers will contact one of our local branches to initiate a loan application when they have identified a customer that meets our written underwriting standards.
 Applications for direct automobile purchase loans may also be received through one of the online credit application networks in which we participate, such as DealerTrack and RouteOne.
-We will review the application and requested loan terms and propose modifications, if necessary, before providing initial approval inviting the dealer and the customer to come to a local branch to close the loan.
+We will review the application and requested loan terms and propose modifications, if necessary, before providing initial approval and inviting the dealer and the customer to come to a local branch to close the loan.
 Our branch employees interview the customer to verify information in the dealer s credit application, obtain a credit bureau report on the customer, and inspect the vehicle to confirm that the customer s order accurately describes the vehicle before closing the loan.
 Our branch employees will perform the same in-person appraisal of the pledged vehicle that they would perform for a vehicle securing a large installment loan.

 Indirect Automobile Purchase Loans.
 Since late 2010, we have also offered indirect automobile purchase loans, which allow customers and dealers to complete a loan at the dealership without the need to visit one of our branches.
-We only offer indirect loans through larger franchise dealers within our geographic footprint.
+We typically offer indirect loans through larger franchise dealers within our geographic footprint.
 These larger franchise dealers collect credit applications from their customers and either forward the applications to us specifically or, more commonly, submit the applications to numerous potential lenders through online credit application networks, such as DealerTrack and RouteOne.
 In early 2011, we introduced AutoCredit Source branches in the Dallas-Ft.
 Worth, Texas and Charlotte, North Carolina metropolitan areas, which focus solely on originating, underwriting, and servicing indirect automobile purchase loans.
-Since opening these two new AutoCredit Source branches, we have already established over 444 indirect dealer relationships through our AutoCredit Source branches.
 We opened two additional AutoCredit Source branches in Texas in January 2012, and in January 2013, we opened AutoCredit Source branches in the Atlanta, Georgia and Austin, Texas metropolitan areas.
 In our other markets, indirect automobile purchase loan applications are processed by our centralized underwriting department.
 Once the loan is approved, the dealer closes the loan on a standardized retail installment sales contract at the point of sale.
 Subsequently, we purchase the loan and then service and collect on it locally either through an AutoCredit Source branch or our nearest branch.

-Automobile purchase loans are made to individuals based on the customer s unencumbered income, length of current employment, duration of residence, and prior credit experience and credit report history.
+Automobile purchase loans are made to individuals based on the customer sunencumbered income, length of current employment, duration of residence, prior credit experience and credit report history, and the loan-to-value ratio.
 Loan amounts are established based on underwriting standards designed to allow customers to affordably make their loan payments out of their discretionary income.
-We perfect our collateral by recording our lien and retaining the vehicle s title.
-Our underwriting standards, however, are primarily based on the creditworthiness of the borrower and we view repossession only as a last option.
+We perfect our collateral by recording our lien and retaining the vehicle stitle.
+Our underwriting standards, however, are primarily based on the creditworthiness of the borrower, and we view repossession only as a last option.